ZupIT/beagle-docs/content/en/android/installing-beagle.md

 {{% /alert %}}

 {{% alert color="warning" %}}
-Remember to use the same version of Beagle used on your BFF to avoid possible problems
+Remember to use the same Beagle's version used on your BFF to avoid problems.
 {{% /alert %}}

 ## Configure Beagle